SANOGOi/TruthTool_PDL-Grp9-2021/README.md

 #before install
 * download javafx and add to external libraries
+* download opencsv and add to external libraries or in intellij project structure>library click on + and use maven and add class opencsv
 * Change CvsFile by your path in CsvEditor.java in method readCSV()

 #Version